 - Incremental revenue is the revenue earned due to a marketing campaign that was conducted to promote the product.

-This has been a guide to what is Incremental Revenue and its definition.
+This article has been a guide to what is Incremental Revenue and its definition.
 Here we discuss formula, examples of Incremental Revenue along with advantages.
 You may learn more about accounting from the following articles –